Josh Cullen (musician)

-Josh Cullen Santos (born October 22, 1993), known professionally as Josh Cullen, is a Filipino singer-rapper, dancer, producer and songwriter.
+Josh Cullen Santos (born October 22, 1993) is a Filipino singer-rapper, dancer, producer and songwriter.
 He is the lead rapper, lead dancer and sub-vocalist of the Filipino boy band SB19 managed under 1Z Entertainment.

 Early life

 Josh was born on October 22, 1993, in Las Piñas, Metro Manila, Philippines.
 He revealed on a YouTube vlog that a single mother raised him and he never met his biological father.
 In the same vlog, Josh revealed that he was a victim of domestic violence by their nanny while their mother was at work.
 Josh and his family struggled financially leading to his intermittent schooling, and graduated high school at a later age.
 After graduating, Josh worked as a computer technician and a call center agent prior to auditioning as a talent.
 He has one older sister.

 Career

 2016–2018: Pre-debut

 In 2016, South Korean entertainment company ShowBT branched out in the Philippines and opened a talent audition for Filipinos aspiring to become professional performers.
 Josh, among the participants, was chosen later on for a 5-member boy band.
 Josh started training which is a common practice for K-Pop bands prior to debut.
 Voice and dance classes, body conditioning, personality development, and the like were trained.
 On several accounts, the SB19 members recalled how rigorous the sessions were wherein hours of nonstop and unpaid training daily while juggling with their work.
 But more than the training, it was the threat of failing their weekly evaluation and the possibility of being eliminated.
 According to Josh in an interview, “the weekly evaluations were really nerve-wracking.
 That’s the performance that you’ll have to prepare for.
 Other trainees and teachers will watch you[...]
 You’ll really get nervous.
 And if you don’t perform well, you’ll be eliminated right away."

 During his training, he drew inspirations from Filipino hip hop artists Loonie, Gloc-9, Shanti Dope, and Smugglaz.
 He also admired the styles of Bigbang's G-Dragon, and BTS.